Lauri Porra

 Lauri Porra (born 13 December 1977) is a Finnish bass guitarist and composer who has written scores for films and other media, as well as commissions from orchestras such as the Lahti Symphony and the Finnish Radio Symphony.
 He is also known for his work as the bass guitarist in the Finnish power metal band Stratovarius.
-Porra is a fourth generation musician, and the great-grandson of famous Finnish composer Jean Sibelius.
+Porra is a fourth generation musician, and the great-grandson of Finnish composer Jean Sibelius.

 Early life

 Porra started to study music at age six when he started to play cello in a local music school.
 In 1993, he switched to bass guitar and continued his studies in the Helsinki Pop Jazz Conservatory (1994–2004).
 He has also taken lessons in piano, double bass, trumpet and male vocals.
 From 1997 to 1999, he was a member of the YL male choir, performing for instance with the London Symphony Orchestra.

 Career

 Porra has released five instrumental solo albums, including Entropia (a collaboration with Lahti Symphony Orchestra), released in January 2018 on BIS-records.
 He has also composed music for films and other media.
 His orchestral compositions have been performed by the Finnish Radio Orchestra, Trondheim Symphony Orchestra, the Lahti Symphony Orchestra and the New Bedford Symphony.
 His live projects include Lauri Porra Flyover Ensemble, which plays the music from his albums, and the Bach Reimagined project, which performs music based on Johann Sebastian Bach's six cello suites arranged and recomposed for electric bass, cello and electronics.
 Porra has performed in over 50 countries, with performances ranging from The Proms and Wacken Open Air to Pori Jazz.
-As a session musician he has played on over 50 records with styles ranging from heavy metal to contemporary classical, electronic, hip hop and pop albums.
+As a session musician, he has played on over 50 records with styles ranging from heavy metal to contemporary classical, electronic, hip hop and pop albums.
 His commissioned work Ääniä – Finland’s Official Soundscape, unveiled on Finland’s Independence Day 2025, was commissioned by the Ministry for Foreign Affairs and marks the world’s first official national soundscape.
 Lauri's large-scale work BASSO — written for 150 bass voices — premiered at Helsinki Festival for an audience of 26,000 at Helsinki Senate Square.

 Lauri won the Jussi Award for Best Film Music in 2025 for Tiina Lymi's film Myrskyluodon Maija (2024) In 2016, Porra received the Nordisk Popularauktors NPU Award and was nominated for a HARPA Nordic film composer music award.

 Porra is artistic director of Turku music festival and the Vantaa orchestra, founder and artistic director of Unelmien Heinola festival and was artistic advisor of the Helsinki Festival (2015–2019).